 Dress in layers.
 You will likely get hot and sweaty but it may be chilly to start.
 I usually dress as if it were hot day in July and then put a zip-up hoodie over top that is easy to remove once warmed up.
 If you find your toes are getting cold, try wool socks or even cycling booties.
 A towel is an absolute must.

 I will still opt for an outdoor workout over Zwift, but I aim for 3 hours indoors per week over the winter, in 2 to 3 sessions.
 Overall, I am more active in the cold months than before, as I have an excellent option on those days when the weather is just too nasty to get outside.
 And it provides an excellent cover for my fair-weather outdoors-person secret, as in, “I would love to ski with you in this gorgeous minus 15-degree weather and enjoy the 40kph winds driving snow pellets into my face, but sadly, today is my Zwift day.”
-Interactive indoor riding will add fun and variety to your winter regime, and may be one of the key ingredients in being stronger and fitter when the snow melts.
+Interactive indoor riding is a great cardiovascular workout, will add fun and variety to your winter regime, and may be one of the key ingredients in being stronger and fitter when the snow melts.